Faculty gather for protest against YSU’s fall COVID plan

+Union faculty members gathered outside of Tod Hall starting around 9 a.m.
+Friday with signs and masks.
+They’re hoping to get some answers as to why YSU is not following the same protocols many other Ohio universities are.

+“Masks on.
+Masks on,” said Michelle Nelson, a professor.
+“That’s all I’m asking for.
+I’m asking for myself, I’m asking for my son, I’m asking for everyone that I teach with who comes home to somebody who has a child who can’t be vaccinated.”

-The faculty union is concerned that the university has not yet implemented mandatory masks or vaccines.
-They are also dismayed that the faculty was not consulted as to whether those mandates should be in place.
+The faculty union is concerned because YSU has not yet implemented mandatory masks or vaccines.
+They are also upset they were not consulted before that decision was made.

+As of right now, YSU’s plan is to go back to normal-sized classes with optional masks.

 Dr. Mark Vopat, spokesperson for the YSU-OEA faculty union, said the university should follow guidance from the Centers for Disease Control and Prevention (CDC), which recommends the use of masks in areas where community spread is substantial or high.